MI-DPLA/combine-docker/README.md

 Depending on machine and OS (Linux, Mac, Windows), might need to bump `vm.max_map_count` on Docker host machine (seems to be particulary true on older ones):
 [https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode)

+### Ports exposed from containers are already

+## Development

+Building and running for development, for convenience sake, is a bit different.
+As development likely includes working on the Combine Django app, it would be handy to have the app itself on the host machine, then bound to the `combine-django`, `combine-celery`, and `livy` containers that require its code.

+Following these steps